vlandham/captain_z/out/captain_z.md

 ![](img/running.png)

 The apple had slowed the guards a bit, but not by much.
-Captain Z tried to loose them in the crowds by running zip-zag through the stalls and people.
+Captain Z tried to loose them in the crowds by running zig-zag through the stalls and people.
 Still the guards followed.
 They were getting closer.

 Captain Z led the children out of the market and into a little alleyway between the nearby stores.
 They ducked under low hanging wires crowded with drying clothes.
 They sped left, then right, down through a maze of side streets, trying to loose the guards.